Whiteknight/whiteknight.github.com/_posts/2011-12-29-advent_9_jaesop.md

 Stage 0 works very well and passes a small but interesting test suite I've set up for it.
 It does not self-compile, but there are only a few relatively small things standing in the way.
-For instance, regular expression support and pcre bindings are not complete yet, and grammar currently requires semicolons at the end of statements but the code generated from the grammar by Jison does not always contain semicolons.
+For instance, regular expression support and pcre bindings are not complete yet, and the grammar currently requires semicolons at the end of statements but the code generated from Jison does not always contain semicolons.
 I also haven't built in the `require()` function, which is used by the stage 0 compiler to load in the various code files.
 These are all small issues and with a small amount of work I expect stage 0 to be able to self-host.
 Whether I want to expend that effort or focus attention on stage 1